 Everyone needs and deserves boundaries.

 Boundaries are a part of all healthy relationships.
 Many often think of a fence when envisioning boundaries – a clear divide.
-However, psychological boundaries are less fixed and change based on circumstances including the situation, personal values, physical, emotional, and social capacity.
+However, psychological boundaries are less fixed and change based on circumstances, including the situation, personal values, and physical, emotional, and social capacity.

 10 Signs of Unhealthy Boundaries